Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 After verifying that your language file is compatible, you must publish it before it can be used.
 Once published, the course will be available to assign in training campaigns.

-- Use the link to read the Terms and Conditions for uploaded content, then click the checkbox to agree.
+Use the link to read the Terms and Conditions for uploaded content, then select the check box to agree.

-- Click Publish on the right-hand side to make sure your language file available in training campaigns.
+Click Publish on the right-hand side to make sure your language file is available in training campaigns.

 You can archive content that you no longer want to use by following these steps: